colegleason/CS398VL-skeleton/README.md

     git push origin master:gh-pages

+Note that this will make all of the files available on the website, not just HTML and the like.
+This is in contrast to the Illinois server above.

-You can then access the site (after a short delay) at http://github.io/USERNAME/REPOSITORY_NAME
+You can then access the site (after a short delay) at http://USERNAME.github.io/REPOSITORY_NAME

 ### Amazon Web Services
 Coming soon!